By UK Personal Trainer | Gareth Sapstead

-So, let’s just say as a typical example of someone who’s cutting down, they may think that because they’re not in a muscle building phase, or they don’t feel they need the extra calories, they eliminate protein shakes from your diet.
+So, let’s just say as a typical example of someone who’s cutting down, they may think that because they’re not in a muscle building phase, or they don’t feel they need the extra calories, they eliminate protein shakes from their diet.
 Now they may well be saving 100 calories per shake, but is that worth the risk of:

-?
-Not getting the anabolic effect of using protein shakes around workout times
+- Not getting the anabolic effect (growth in muscle mass) of using protein shakes around workout times

 - For some, the sweetness of a protein shake can also curb diet cravings.
 Something you’re unlikely to get from any other foods as low in calories and sugar

 Other Protein Benefits

 Protein has a high thermic effect of feeding (TEF) than carbs or protein.
-This means that you need more calories to burn protein than you do carbohydrates and fat to be able to digest protein.
-TEF only plays a minor role in metabolism, however every little helps when it comes to reaching your body transformation goals sooner.
+This means that you need more calories to burn protein than you do carbohydrates and fat.
+TEF only plays a minor role in metabolism, however, every little helps when it comes to reaching your body transformation goals sooner.